Klairgo/FT-Tranformer-fraud-classifier/README.md

   - Initial dataset: `creditcard.csv` (downloaded from Kaggle)
   - Generated files: `train.csv`, `test.csv`, `preprocessing_metadata.json` (created by preprocessing notebook)
   - The FT-Transformer notebooks require all 3 generated files to run properly
-- **Environment**: Make sure to activate the virtual environment before running any notebooks (local setup only)
+- **Environment**: Make sure to activate the virtual environment before running any notebooks
-- **Google Colab**: File paths may need adjustment in notebook cells when switching between Colab sessions
+- **Reproducibility**: For exact results matching the research paper, use the specified Python 3.12.12 and library versions
+- **GPU Requirements**: NVIDIA GPU with CUDA 12.6 support recommended for training (CUDA-enabled PyTorch required)
 - **Memory**: FT-Transformer may require significant memory for large datasets; consider reducing batch size if needed

 ## Key Features